 Here are the upgrade steps for college-owned computers:

 - Review details about how to use the self service website.

-- This will bring you to a download history page, wait 10 minutes, check your programs list under your start menu, to see if your Adobe apps are gone.
+- This will bring you to a download history page.
+Please wait at least 10 minutes, then check the Programs list from your the start menu to see if the Adobe apps are gone.